sanjaykumar-ML-AI/Sales_Dashboard/README.md

-📊 E-Commerce Retail Analytics & Optimization Dashboard 🏢 Project Overview
+📊 **E-Commerce Retail Analytics & Optimization Dashboard** 🏢 Project Overview

 This project analyzes the operational and financial performance of an e-commerce company facing growth and customer satisfaction challenges

-Problem Statement
+Problem Statement:

 The goal of this project is to transform raw transactional data into actionable business insights that drive: